 Onglyza also carries the risk of more common side effects, including:

 If you are suffering from any of these adverse side effects, it is suggested that you contact your doctor.

-The attorneys of Abbott Law Group are currently reviewing claims on behalf of those who used Onglyza and were subsequently diagnosed with pancreatitis or pancreatic cancer, or experienced heart failure or severe joint pain.
+The attorneys of Abbott Law Group are currently reviewing claims on behalf of those who used Onglyza and were subsequently hospitalized with heart failure, congestive heart failure, or cardiac failure.
 Please contact us today to find out if you may be legally entitled to compensation for past and future medical bills, lost wages, pain and suffering, and other damages.
-The attorneys of Abbott Law Group have over thirty years of experience trying product liability and personal injury cases, and they know what it takes to go up against powerful corporations like Bristol-Myers Squibb and AstraZeneca.
-If your case meets the criteria for eligibility to file a lawsuit, our attorneys will fight to obtain the maximum compensation to which you may be legally entitled.
+The attorneys of Abbott Law Group have over thirty years of experience trying product liability and personal injury cases, and they know what it takes to go up against powerful corporations.
+If your case meets the criteria for eligibility to file Onglyza lawsuit, our attorneys will fight to obtain the maximum compensation to which you may be legally entitled.
 Contact us today for a free case evaluation.